 The parts around the main workout may seem like a waste of time to beginners, eager as they are to get strong as fast as possible, but it is not.

-It is a testimony of the quality of this program that this “ancillary” requirements around the main workout are made compulsory, for your own safety and health.
+It is a testimony of the quality of this program that these “ancillary” requirements around the main workout are made compulsory, for your own safety and health.

 What Gear Do You Need?

-BarStarzz BTX is a calisthenics program, specifically calisthenics on bars.
-It is all about learning athletic and impressive skills like pull-ups, chin-ups, muscle-ups, front lever, back lever, parallel dips, planche, planche pushups, handstands, handstand pushups and the likes.
+BarStarzz BTX is a calisthenics program, specifical calisthenics on bars.
+It is all about learning athletic and impressive skills like pull-ups, chin-ups, muscle-ups, front lever, back lever, parallel dips, planche, planche pushups, handstands, handstand pushups, and the likes.